dtrammer/AxisActionEventLib/README.md

 <H3>Actions & Events principles</H3>

-To make a long story short ;-) An Event is represented by an ActionRule witch is composed of the following elements :
+To make a long story short ;-) An Event is represented by an ActionRule whitch is composed of the following elements :

 - One primary condition
 - One or multiple extra conditions